AyeCode/invoicing/readme.txt

 * Add note for successful notification emails - ADDED
 * Link to remote subscription from the subscriptions page - ADDED
 * Ability to manually update a subscription's profile id - ADDED
+* Site admins can now view other user's suscriptions on the frontend - ADDED

 = 2.2.0 =
 * Ability to set logo width and height - ADDED